revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <blockquote>

 - Yes
-- As you might be knowing that Python is a case-sensitive programming language.
-So, Python is case sensitive when dealing with Identifiers.
+- Since Python is a case-sensitive programming language, it is case-sensitive when dealing with Identifiers.
 - Case is always significant.

   </details>

   ---

-41.James trying to check the python version in CMD? how will you help him to list out what are the steps needed?
+41.James is trying to check the python version in CMD.
+How will you help him to list out the steps needed?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python we have more there are more methods to check the python version in cmd.
+- In python, we have more methods to check the version in cmd.
     - Using `sys.version` method
     - Using `python_version()` function
     - Using `python -V` command
-- Here this is one of the simplest way to check the python current version
+- Here, this is one of the simplest ways to check the python current version.

   1.Open cmd/terminal
-  2.Write python -V and press enter,it will return the current python interpreter version in the form of string.
+  2.Write python -V and press enter, it will return the current python interpreter version in the form of string.

 ```python
 python -V